Twalord/PykeBot/README.md

 Available commands are:

-!stalk url
+.lolstalk url

-!extstalk url
+.lolextstalk url

-!setregion region
+.lolsetregion region

 "stalk" will return team names and multilinks for teams in the given tournament or match.
 "extstalk" additionally collects the player soloQ rankings.
 This might take a moment longer to run.